How do I change ownership on my manufactured home?

 For questions or more information about the above procedures, contact the Assessor’s Office at 208-587-2126.

-How do I have my mobile home declared real property?
+How do I have my manufactured home home declared real property?

-Mobile homes are classified and taxed as ‘Residential Personal Property’ unlike land and stick-built homes which are taxed as ‘Real Property’.
+Manufactured homes are classified and taxed as ‘Residential Personal Property’, unlike land and stick-built homes which are taxed as ‘Real Property’.
 The law treats these two property types differently and so do mortgage companies.
-Most mortgage companies will not finance a mobile home unless it has been declared real property.
-To have a mobile home declared as real property, it must be on a permanent, fixed foundation.
-In other words, it can no longer be mobile.
-The title of the mobile home must match the deed of the land it is sitting on.
-In other words, the same person (people) must own the land and the mobile home and their names must appear exactly the same on both the land and the mobile home.
+Many mortgage companies will not finance a manufactured home unless it has been declared real property.
+To have a manufactured home declared as real property, it must be on a permanent, fixed foundation.
+The title of the manufactured home must match the deed of the land it is sitting on.
+In other words, the same person (people) must own the land and the manufactured home and their names must appear exactly the same on both the land and the title to the manufactured home.
 If these requirements have been met, then executing the following steps will complete the process of declaring a mobile home as real property.

 - Obtain a form called a “Statement of Intent to Declare Manufactured Home to Real Property” from the Assessor’s Office.